Your racket is your most essential piece of badminton equipment and finding the right one for your strengths and weaknesses can be a lengthy process.

 It’s essential to replace your racket grips before they get too worn or old.
 Grips collect sweat and moisture that can slowly damage the handle on your racket, so it’s recommended to replace them at least once per month.

 Beyond that, be sure to wrap your grips around the handle properly.
 An incorrectly wrapped grip can also cause handle damage or an awkward hand position when you play.

 Tapping your racket on the floor, clashing with your doubles partner, and just generally banging your racket around should be avoided if possible.
 All of these things will lead to paint chips on your racket and could crack the frame.

 Unfortunately, cracks in the frame usually mean you’ll need to replace your racket soon.
 The larger the crack, the less time your frame probably has left.

 You can temporarily fix a crack with superglue if you can’t quite afford a new racket yet.
 But this isn’t a long-term solution — and at some point, you’ll need to take the leap and purchase a new one.

 All in all, just try to avoid using your racket to whack anything besides the shuttle.

-A well-maintained badminton racket is just one more factor that can boost your game.
+A badminton racket that has been properly taken care of is just one more factor that can boost your game.
 Without proper badminton racket maintenance, you might wind up with warping, string tension inequalities, and poor shots later on.

 Luckily, the tips in this post will help you ace your racket care routine so you can keep it in excellent shape for many years.
 With proper care, you won’t need to worry about buying a replacement any time soon!